Penshurst

 Penshurst shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable with university qualification rates at 38.7% of residents aged 15+, surpassing Australia's average of 30.4% and NSW's rate of 32.2%.
-Bachelor degrees are the most prevalent at 25.2%, followed by postgraduate qualifications (11.5%) and graduate diplomas (2%).
-Vocational credentials are also prominent, with 27.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.0% while certificates make up 15.2%.
+The area's educational profile stands out regionally with university qualification rates at 38.7% of residents aged 15+, exceeding both the Australian average of 30.4% and NSW's rate of 32.2%.
+Bachelor degrees are most prevalent at 25.2%, followed by postgraduate qualifications (11.5%) and graduate diplomas (2.0%).
+Trade and technical skills are prominent, with 27.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.0%) and certificates (15.2%).

-Educational participation is high at 30.3%, including 8.3% in tertiary education, 7.8% in primary education, and 6.3% pursuing secondary education.
-Penshurst's schools have a combined enrollment of 1,430 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1068.
+Educational participation is notably high at 30.3%, including 8.3% in tertiary education, 7.8% in primary education, and 6.3% pursuing secondary education.
+Penshurst's schools have a combined enrollment of 1,430 students, with above-average socio-educational conditions (ICSEA: 1068).
 Education provision is balanced with two primary schools and one secondary school serving distinct age groups.
-School capacity exceeds typical residential needs at 14.2 places per 100 residents compared to the regional average of 11.7, indicating the area serves as an educational hub for the broader region.
+School capacity exceeds typical residential needs at 14.2 places per 100 residents compared to the regional average of 11.7, indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education